 How to Use Graduation Money Wisely

-For most teens, the surge of cash they receive to commemorate their graduation achievement will be the largest amount of money they’ve ever had to manage.
-But that diploma doesn’t necessarily mean they have the answers to pass this financial test.
+If you're like most teens, the surge of cash you receive to commemorate your graduation achievement will be the largest amount of money you've ever had to manage.
+But that diploma doesn’t necessarily mean you have the answers to pass this financial test.

-Help your teen start his or her future off right by using that money wisely.
+Start your future off right by using that graduation money wisely.

 Stash Some Into Savings